-BETTING BIG: marking one year of online gambling in Michigan
+BETTING BIG: Marking one year of online gambling in Michigan

 The platform they crafted ultimately launched in April of 2021.

-"We've learned a lot," he related.
+"We've learned a lot," he said.
 "We've grown our customer base every month over the last few months."

 The first 12 months of internet gambling were, by all accounts, a blockbuster beginning statewide.